 Revenue from the total fees received is recognized over the period of service provided.

-b) Other Income:
+C. Other Income:

 Interest income is accounted on accrual basis.
 Dividend income is accounted for when the right to receive it is established.

-d) Use of Estimates:
+D. Use of Estimates:

-The preparation of financial statement in conformity with the Indian GAAP requires the management to make estimates and assumptions that affect the reported amounts of the assets and liabilities and disclosure of contingent liabilities as at the date of financial statement and the result of operations during the reporting period.
-Although these estimates are made on reasonable and prudent basis based upon management's best knowledge of current events and actions, actual results could differ from these estimates.
+The preparation of financial statement in conformity with the Indian GAAP requires the management to make estimates and assumptions that affect the reported amounts of the assets and liabilities and disclosure of contingent liabilities as at the date of financial statement

-e) Property, Plant & Equipment (PPE):
+E. Property, Plant & Equipment (PPE):

 Property, plant and equipment are stated at acquisition or construction cost less accumulated depreciation and impairment loss, if any.
 Cost comprises the purchase price and any attributable cost of bringing the asset to its working condition for its intended use, including relevant borrowing costs and any expected costs of decommissioning.